Goals, degree structure, and specializations in the Master in Business Administration

 The orientation module (OE) at the beginning of the program helps students settle in quickly.
 Here, professors and contact persons from the study office and administration provide insight into important areas of the program.
 The regular teaching program begins after the OE.

-A total of 120 ECTS credits (credit points) are earned in the master's program over four semesters of standard study time.
+A total of 120 ECTS credits (credit points) are earned in the four-semester program.
 30 ECTS credits correspond approximately to the amount of work required in one semester or a time commitment of 900 hours (30 hours per credit point times 30 ECTS credits per semester).
-In addition to the free elective area (24 ECTS credits) and the master's thesis (30 ECTS credits), students will study three subjects: “Methods” (18 ECTS credits) and two specialization subjects, each worth 24 ECTS credits, which they choose from seven specialization subjects offered.
-The subjects are organized in a time slot model so that, despite the many options available, they can be studied with little overlap.

-Can be studied entirely in English: | German language skills required: |
+Can be studied entirely in English: |

 |